-"That, pursuant to Section 161 of the Companies Act, the Directors be and are hereby authorised and empowered to grant options, and to allot and issue from time to time such number of Shares as may be required to be issued pursuant to the exercise of options granted under the Sheng Siong ESOS (the "ESOS") provided always that the aggregate number of Shares in respect of which such options may be granted and which may be issued pursuant to the ESOS, when added to the aggregate number of Shares issued and issuable pursuant to all other share schemes of the Company, shall not exceed fifteen per cent (15%) of the total number of issued Shares (excluding treasury shares) of the Company from time to time."
-[See Explanatory Note (v)] (Resolution 9)
+"That, pursuant to Section 161 of the Companies Act, the Directors be and are hereby authorised and empowered to grant options, and to allot and issue from time to time such number of Shares as may be required to be issued pursuant to the exercise of options granted under the Sheng Siong ESOS (the "ESOS") provided always that the aggregate number of Shares in respect of which such options may be granted and which may be issued pursuant to the ESOS, when added to the aggregate number of Shares issued and issuable pursuant to all other share schemes of the Company, shall not exceed fifteen per cent.
+(15%) of the issued share capital of the Company from time to time."

+[See Explanatory Note (iii)]